SiFli SDK RF Test Guide

 3.7 Notes

-• You must ENTER before TX/RX, STOP before switching between TX and RX, and EXIT last.
-An incorrect state machine will cause errors.
+• You must ENTER before TX/RX, STOP before switching TX/RX, and EXIT last.
+An incorrect state-machine sequence causes errors.

 4. BLE Non-Signaling Test (SIG DTM)